Written as of December 2019. Some details may change without notice.

 As much as I’d like to say “never say never,” I’m sorry to say that I might not, for a long time.
 It’s not that I can’t, but frankly, I still have a problem accepting that part of me as a writer, so I’ll need some time to make room for that.

 Will you ever write Young Adult fiction again?

 Not ruling this out.
 I love writing teenage characters, but writing stories about them would take a lot of patience on my part.
 Ask me again later?

 Do you plan on querying any of your manuscripts?

-I’d love to, but I don’t handle rejection too well.
-There are also a ton of deeply personal reasons for not doing this, so I can’t answer any questions unless we know each other and you’re buying me coffee.
+This is another case of “never say never,” frankly.
+There are a ton of deeply personal reasons for not doing this, so I can’t answer any questions unless we know each other and you’re buying me coffee.